FrankTimmons/text-analyzer/README.md

 Test: "Should omit any instances of zoinks, muppeteer, biffaroni, and loopdaloop"
 Code:
-const text = "Zoinks shaggy, look at that loopdaloop!" const word = 'zoinks, muppeteer, biffaroni, loopdaloop' omitFoulLanguage(text);
+const text = "Zoinks shaggy, look at that loopdaloop!" omitFoulLanguage(text);
-Expected Output: "&%#@ shaggy, look at that $#@&!"
+Expected Output: "shaggy, look at that"